Alex Hartridge: Wycombe Wanderers

 In May 2024 it was announced that he would sign for Wycombe Wanderers on 1 July 2024.

 He returned on loan to Exeter City in January 2025.

 Burton Albion

 On 1 September 2025, Hartridge signed for fellow League One club Burton Albion on a one-year deal for an undisclosed fee.

+Plymouth Argyle

+In June 2026, it was announced that Hartridge would sign for Plymouth Argyle on 1 July 2026, following the expiry of his Burton contract.
+On 10 August 2026, Hartridge scored on his debut for the club, in the first round of the EFL Cup against his former club Exeter City.